Caper in slang is any kind of shady activity – and this game is full of them.

 - strategic thinking does come, once you get a feel for what you’re up to

-- luck is involved, but choices matter immensely
+- a lowish level of luck is involved, but choices matter most

 - somewhat combative ~ with a touch of area control